DragonSpit/HPCsharp/README.md

 ## Insertion Sort
 Insertion Sort, which is ***O***(N<sup>2</sup>), and useful for fast in-place sorting of very small collections, due to its cache-friendliness.
 Generic implemenation for Array and List containers.
 Used by Parallel Merge Sort and MSD Radix Sort for the base case.

+## Add
+Two algorithms for adding two arrays together:
+- c\[] = a\[] + b\[]
+- a\[] += b\[]

+The second algorithm is about 70% faster than the first.
+So far, both algorithms are implemented for int[] only, but other data types can be easily added.
+Both algorithms are implemented in scalar, data-parallel SIMD/SSE on a single core, and multi-core.
+Both run up to the memory bandwidth limit.

 ## Binary Search
 Generic implementation of the binary search algorithm, for Array and List containers.
 Used by the scalar and parallel divide-and-conquer